manuelesquer/Minesweeper/README.md

 ## Future improvements

 * Include music and a button to active and deactive it.
-* Create a mark clicking to select in which squares there is a bomb
 * Include a ranking with the time and the level.